FreeCAD/FreeCAD-documentation/wiki/Assembly3_TracePartMove.md

 ## Notes

--   If you don\'t select any shape in the first step, you will be tracing the moving shape.
+-   If you don\'t select any shape in the first step, you will be tracing the shape that was selected in the third step.
 -   To change the element to trace, you need to disable this tool before selecting a new element and enabling it again.
 -   If you control the movement with another tool such as this [kinematic controller](Tutorial_KinematicController.md) that allows to use a mover tool in parallel, you could use this tool to alter the assembly step by step and use the mover tool to add a point and connecting line on each step.
 It is possible to use the mover tool as a trigger by picking and dragging any of the arrows - just a tiny bit until the next point and line appears (use transparency if necessary).